slatedocs/slate/source/includes/_python.md

     # Work
 ```

-### As a decorator
+<h4 id="python-span-decorator">As a decorator</h4>

-Wraps a whole function in a custom trace.
+Wraps a whole function, timing the execution of specified function within a transaction trace.
 This uses the same API as the ContextManager style.

 ```python
 @scout_apm.api.instrument("Computation")